Basquash!: Team Basquash

-A foreign princess who was awed by the three-way match between Dan, Sela and Iceman during her passage through Rolling Town.
-She seems to have some sort of supernatural '6th sense' claiming to sense "destiny on the wind" when the above were playing their match, as well as when she sensed Iceman's rage as he destroyed a statue of Dunk Mask.
+A foreign princess was awed by the three-way match between Dan, Sela, and Iceman during her passage through Rolling Town.
+She seems to have some sort of supernatural 'sixth sense', claiming to sense "destiny on the wind" when the aforementioned were playing their match, as well as when she sensed Iceman's rage as he destroyed a statue of Dunk Mask.
 Flora eventually runs away to Rolling Town to chase after these voices.
 She takes up playing Basquash and pretends to be male under the assumed identity of "Alan Naismith", named after the inventor of basketball, James Naismith.
 To be on par with the rest of the group, she was coached in playing basketball by Coco.
-It is later revealed that the voices she hears, with her '6th sense', are 'the stones'(ultimate) and ruins of Earthdash speaking to her, and that this ability runs in the royal family of Skybloom.
-Her father, King Regalia, is currently not able to hear the stones, however.
-For most of the series, she remains under her guise of Alan Naismith, though during the course of the series, she learns that none of the girls are fooled, and only the boys in the group remain ignorant of her gender.
+It is later revealed that the voices she hears with her 'sixth sense' are 'the stones' (ultimate) and ruins of Earthdash speaking to her and that this ability runs in the royal family of Skybloom.
+However, her father, King Regalia, is currently unable to hear the stones.
+For most of the series, she remains under her guise of Alan Naismith.
+During the course of the series, she learns that none of the girls are fooled, and only the boys in the group remain ignorant of her gender.
 Much later in the series, she and Dan were threatened by her own soldiers.
-As a reaction to this, she drops her guise and subdues the soldiers.
-Though Dan was the most oblivious to her gender, he says, once she reveals her real name, that he doesn't mind, since she is a 'basquasher' like everyone else.
+In reaction to this, she drops her guise and subdues the soldiers.
+Though Dan was the most oblivious to her gender, he says, once she reveals her real name, that he doesn't mind since she is a 'basquasher' like everyone else.
 She goes with the rest of the group to participate in the Legend Tournament, but at the last moment, she realizes that her level is too inferior to keep up with everyone else.
 In tears, she asks Rouge to replace her.
-In the final moments of the Legend Tournament, she hears the voices of 'the stones' once more, and realizes that the Legend Bullet is made of ultimate.
-With this information, Rouge is able to catch the Legend Bullet and hand it to Dan and Iceman for the 'final dunk'.She is seen later playing basquash with Falcon in the "Final Dunk" In the aftermath, Flora is seen in traveling gear on Earthdash, possibly traveling throughout the world.
+In the final moments of the Legend Tournament, she hears the voices of 'the stones' once more and realizes that the Legend Bullet is made of ultimate.
+With this information, Rouge is able to catch the Legend Bullet and hand it to Dan and Iceman for the 'final dunk'.
+She is seen later playing Basquash with Falcon in the "Final Dunk".
+In the aftermath, Flora is seen in traveling gear on Earthdash, possibly traveling throughout the world..